greenwoodad/nmrsync/README.md

 * `MountedPath`: (optional) A second path on the local computer to transfer data to.
 This can be an external hard drive or a windows file share, for instance.
 (There's no requirement that this actually refer to a mounted file system but it should be local.)

 IMPORTANT: When editing this file, do not use entries that contain spaces.

 Multiple input files can be prepared to run nmrsync in different configurations.

+NOTE: Additional modifications can be made to the top of the script itself, especially to the Rsync_Options variable.
+By default this is set to '-uvr --protect-args' with RsyncAdd1 set to '-a' and RsyncAdd2 set to ''.

 ## Usage